-A Cost Effective and Simple System for Product and Cargo Tankers
+A Cost Effective and Simple Cargo Monitoring System for Product and Cargo Tankers

-SOLAS II-2/59.1 regulation effective July 1998, and subsequent SOLAS II-2/18.104.22.168.2, II-2/22.214.171.124 and IACS UI SC 140 regulations effective July 2013, requires that a secondary means of allowing full flow of vapour, air or inert gas is provided in the event that the primary pressure relief valve arrangement fails.
+SOLAS regulations (II-2/59.1, effective July 1998, and subsequent SOLAS II-2/126.96.36.199.2, II-2/188.8.131.52 and IACS UI SC 140 regulations effective July 2013), requires that a secondary means of allowing full flow of vapour, air or inert gas is provided in the event that the primary pressure relief valve arrangement fails.
 This ensures that the cargo tank is operated within its design limits and is not mechanically damaged by over or under (vacuum) pressure.

-The regulations are applicable to all vessels that transport flammable cargoes, or additionally fitted with an inert gas blanket system as part of the fire prevention system, these are typically crude oil, fuel and chemical cargo tankers.
+The regulations from the IMO are applicable to all vessels that transport flammable cargoes, or additionally fitted with an inert gas blanket system as part of the fire prevention system, these are typically crude oil, fuel and chemical cargo tankers.

-PSM has produced a cost effective complete package based on proven and approved equipment which contains all that is needed to fully meet the above requirements:
+VentSafe, from PSM, is a cost effective complete package based on proven and approved equipment which contains all that is needed to fully meet the above IMO and SOLAS requirements:

 - Detects over or under (vacuum) pressure conditions in a cargo tank and triggers an alarm to prevent deformation in case of primary pressure release valve failure.

-- Complies with SOLAS II-2/59.1 regulations by providing an alternative to the secondary venting of cargo tanks.
+- Complies with Safety of Life at Sea (SOLAS) regulation II-2/59.1 by providing an alternative to the secondary venting of cargo tanks.